marinecoders/marinecoders.github.io/README.md

 ## Team Guidelines
-* We build code to help Marines, they are our customers not our OPRs/EPRs!
+* We build code to help Marines, they are our customers not our Pros/Cons or FITREPS!
 * We open source as much as possible [cio.gov](https://sourcecode.cio.gov/OSS/) [code.mil](https://code.mil)
 * We are responsible users of existing open source code
 * We help each other